5 things restaurant owners should do every month

+A once-a-month sweep of all the review sites can show potential customers that you’re willing to engage with them and to learn from your mistakes.
 (And while you’re at it, take a minute to double-check your restaurant listing is still accurate and that your opening hours are correct.
 It’s the little things that get you.)

 Don’t know what unusual looks like?
 All the more reason to spend time with your budget every month.
 The closer eye you keep on your records, the more you’ll start to recognize if a line item seems odd.

-Setting a purpose can be as simple as saying, “Hey, I’d like to know more about how things are going in front of house” or “I wanted to check in to see if there’s anything I can do to support you better.”
+Once a month, set aside time with each team member to get a read on how they’re doing, what’s going well, and how they think the restaurant could improve.
+These meetings can be as structured or as unstructured as you like.
+Setting a purpose can be as simple as saying, “Hey, I’d like to know more about how things are going in front of house,” or “I wanted to check in to see if there’s anything I can do to support you better.”

 A quick, “I have a few questions, and I’d like you to be completely honest,” can go a long way—as long as you mean it.
 And the insights you can gain from a straightforward conversation will be more than worth it.

-5. Finally, take a step back
+5) Take a step back

 Finally, schedule an hour or 2 to get an idea of the big picture.

 To do this, you’ll need to pull out your original business plan and any documents you made for this quarter.
 How close are you to your projections?
 Where have you stuck to your plan, and where have you veered away?